-The Allopathic Department was housed in South Hall and the Medical Building, both located directly south of Old Capitol, while the Homeopathic Department was finally funded by the Board in 1878 (two years after approving the department) to build a separate two-story facility located directly east of University Square on an empty lot on Clinton Street.
+From 1870 to 1901, the SUI Allopathic Medicine Department was housed in South Hall and the Medical Building – both located on University Square directly south of Old Capitol (above left), while the Homeopathic Medicine Department – when finally funded in 1878 – built a small two-story facility directly east of University Square on an empty lot on North Clinton Street.

 Katherine Bates, author of an insightful look at the earliest facilities of the University, writes in 1949 about that decision…